atlantistechnology/sdt-artifacts/README.md

 % go install ./...
 ```

-These commands will install both `sdt` itself and also the small support tools
+These commands will install `sdt` itself, and also the small support tools
-`jsonformat`, `gotree`, and `treesit` that may be used to evaluate changed
+`jsonformat`, `gotree`, and `treesit`.
+These latter tools may be used to
-JSON, Golang, and tree-sitter grammar files, respectively.
-Additional similar
+evaluate changed JSON, Golang, and languages with installed tree-sitter
+grammar files, respectively.
+Additional similar tools are likely to be
-tools are likely to be added to this repository as new languages are supported.
+added as new languages are supported.

 However, you may also simply download pre-built binaries for all available
 Go cross-compilation targets directly to your system path.
 For example,